codename0og/codename-rvc-fork-3/README.md

 - New logging mechanism for losses: Average loss per epoch logged as the standard loss, <br/>and rolling average loss over 5 epochs to evaluate general trends and the model's performance over time.

-- Ability to choose learning rate for Generator And Discriminator from the ui.
+- Ability to choose learning rate for Generator And Discriminator ( from the ui level ).

+- Ability to choose an optimizer used in training ( from the ui level ).

 - Configurable lr warmup.